 The initial reports of liver injury attributed to Herbalife were from Spain and Israel, with subsequent case series from Latin America, Switzerland, Iceland and the United States.
 At least 50 instances of clinically apparent liver injury have been described in persons taking Herbalife products.
 The typical latency has ranged from 1 month to more than a year, the average being 2 to 9 months.
 The onset is usually insidious with fatigue, nausea, abdominal discomfort, followed by dark urine and jaundice.
 The pattern of serum enzyme elevations is usually hepatocellular with marked elevations in ALT, but only modest increases in alkaline phosphatase.
 Occasional cases with a mixed pattern of injury have been described and some cases have been called “cholestatic”, largely on the basis of liver histology rather than serum enzyme elevations.
 Immunoallergic features and autoimmune markers were not common.
 Resolution occurred upon withdrawal and several instances of relapse with restarting a Herbalife product have been described, although details of the rechallenge are rarely given, largely because the rechallenge was not intentional but a result of the patient restarting the medication on their own and without medical supervision.
 Liver histology has been variable, but usually shows acute hepatitis with cholestatic features.
 At least one instance with changes of sinusoidal obstruction syndrome has been described.

 A major difficulty in assessing cases of liver injury possibly due to a Herbalife product is that most patients are taking more than one preparation (some as many as 12) and each product contains multiple nutritional supplements and botanicals.
-Some of the products contain green tea and others aloe vera, but the concentrations of these herbals are not always clear and it is difficult, if not impossible, to attribute the injury to any one of the product ingredients.
+Some of the products contain green tea and others aloe vera, but the concentrations of these herbals are not always clear and they appear to have decreased in recent years.
+Because of the many components in these multi-ingredient nutritional supplements, it is difficult to attribute the liver injury to any specific substance listed on the product labels.
+The components of the products change and green tea is no longer listed as a constituent of the core products.
+The number of cases of liver injury attributable to Herbalife products appears to have decreased since their introduction.

 Mechanism of Injury

 The liver injury attributed to Herbalife products remains unexplained.
-Indeed, there is not clearly a commonality in the products themselves, much less their constituents.
-Some products have contained green tea or aloe vera extracts, both which have been implicated in other forms of HDS liver injury.
+There was no clear commonality in the products themselves, much less their constituents.
+Some products contained green tea or aloe vera extracts, both which have been implicated in other forms of HDS liver injury.

 Outcome and Management